Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Related Work

 A recent model Deep GEO~\cite{golan2018deep} employed a new method of image anomaly detection based on the idea of the self-supervised learning.
-The authors proposed to create a self-labeled dataset by applying different geometric transformations to images: each geometric transformation (rotating on 90 degrees, rotating on 180 degrees, etc.) -- a new class of dataset.
-After training a classifier on such a self-labeled dataset, the abnormality of a new input is predicted as the average quality of classification its geometric transformations.
+The authors proposed to create a self-labeled dataset by applying different geometric transformations to images, with each geometric transformation (90$^{\circ}$ rotation, 180$^{\circ}$ rotation, etc.) being a new class in the dataset.
+After training a classifier on such a self-labeled dataset, the authors proposed to connect the abnormality of a new input to the average quality of the classification.
+Powerful in the natural image domain, this method, obviously, is sub-optimal for the homogeneously looking biomedical images (the rotation of which is pointless).

-Despite a large number of anomaly detection methods that appeared in the recent years, only several papers~\cite{chen2018unsupervised,ouardini2019towards,chen2018unsupervised,tang2019deep} considered medical images.
-Nevertheless, usually, they miss the comparison with the latest strongest approaches on the considered medical task.
-Another problem is that there is no standardized benchmark for the medical anomaly detection challenge.
-Herein, we fill this gap by implementing SOTA methods and by comparing their performance on two medical problems with different types of abnormalities.
+Despite a large number of anomaly detection methods that appeared in the recent years, only several papers~\cite{chen2018unsupervised,ouardini2019towards,tang2019deep,schlegl2017unsupervised} included medical images in their experiments, still dismissing a detailed comparison with the latest strongest models.
+An accompanying problem here is the absence of standardized benchmark for the medical anomaly detection challenge.
+Herein, we fill these gaps by implementing major SOTA methods and by comparing their performance on two popular medical datasets with different types of abnormalities.